open-feature/js-sdk/packages/server/README.md

 **Available Strategies:**

-- `FirstMatchStrategy`: Returns the first successful result from the list of providers
+- `FirstMatchStrategy`: Returns the first successful result from the list of providers (short-circuits on error)
+- `FirstSuccessfulStrategy`: Returns the first successful result, ignoring errors from earlier providers
 - `ComparisonStrategy`: Compares results from multiple providers and can handle discrepancies

 **Migration Example:**